viiika/Meissonic/README.md

 ## 🙏 Acknowledgements

 We thank the community and contributors for their invaluable support in developing Meissonic.
 We thank apolinario@multimodal.art for making Meissonic [Demo](https://huggingface.co/spaces/MeissonFlow/meissonic).
 We thank @NewGenAI and @飛鷹しずか@自称文系プログラマの勉強 for making YouTube tutorials.
 We thank @pprp for making fp8 and int4 quantization.
 We thank @camenduru for making [jupyter tutorial](https://github.com/camenduru/Meissonic-jupyter).
 We thank @chenxwh for making Replicate demo and api.
+We thank Collov Labs for reproducing [Monetico](https://huggingface.co/Collov-Labs/Monetico).

 ---